dwww Home | Manual pages | Find package

 --number

-Print an optional packet number at the beginning of the line.
+Print a packet number at the beginning of the line.

 -O